Home Allergies A to Z Peanut Allergy

 Peanut allergy is a type of food allergy to peanuts.
 It is different from tree nut allergies, with peanuts being legumes and not true nuts.
 It is due to a type I hypersensitivity reaction of the immune system in susceptible individuals.
 The allergy is recognized “as one of the most severe food allergies due to its prevalence, persistency, and potential severity of the allergic reaction.
 When a person with a peanut allergy is exposed to peanuts, proteins in the peanut bind to IgE antibodies of the person’s immune system.
 This triggers the person’s immune defenses, leading to reaction symptoms that can be mild or very severe.

 Ayurveda Science explains that an object which is not familiar to body cells and tissues is regarded as Asatmya or unwholesome and Satmya means suitability to some things, which are favorable for one’s own self.
 Asatmya may be also called Anupashaya or Ahita or Apathya.
-In other words, it can be said that the factor or particles which disrupt the normal physiological functions or damage the dhatus is known as Asatmya.
-This concept may be correlated to all types of food allergy
+In other words, it can be said that the factor or particles which disrupt normal physiological functions or damage the dhatus is known as Asatmya.
+This concept may be correlated to all types of food allergies.

 Causes of Peanut Allergy